talwat/earthsmp/README.md

 This is the plugin used for Talwat's EarthSMP as a replacement for Towny, and several other plugins.

-Currently, it's only compatible with paper on minecraft version 1.19.4.
+Currently, it's only compatible with [paper](https://papermc.io/) on Minecraft version 1.19.4.
-It also requires the server have squaremap installed, as it uses it to display borders.
+It also requires the server have [squaremap](https://github.com/jpenilla/squaremap) installed, as it uses it to display borders.

 ## Features